-Paragraph 5.61 states that ?Two of our strategic housing sites are located within the North Wessex Downs AONB. permission should be refused except in exceptional circumstances and where it can be demonstrated they are in the strategic housing sites are located within the North Wessex Downs AONB.
+Paragraph 5.61 states that ?Two of our strategic housing sites are located within the North Wessex Downs AONB. permission should be refused except in exceptional circumstances and where it can be demonstrated they are in the full is as follows:

-Paragraph 116 of the NPPF in full is as follows: ?Planning permission should be refused for major developments in circumstances and where it can be demonstrated they are in the public interest.
-Consideration of such applications development, including in terms of any national considerations, and the impact of permitting it, or refusing it, upon to developing elsewhere outside the designated area, or meeting the need for it in some other way, and Any detrimen recreational opportunities and the extent to which that could be moderated?
+?Planning permission should be refused for major developments in these designated areas except in exceptional c they are in the public interest.
+Consideration of such applications should include an assessment of:

+The need for the development, including in terms of any national considerations, and the impact of permitting it, or

+The cost of, and scope for, developing elsewhere outside the designated area, or meeting the need for it in some o

+Any detrimental effect on the environment, the landscape and recreational opportunities and the extent to which the